bufbuild/protobuf-es/docs/runtime_api.md

 - `writeUnknownFields?: boolean`<br/>
    By default, unknown fields are included in the serialized output.
 This option allows for overriding that behavior.
-   For more details see https://protobuf.dev/programming-guides/proto3/#unknowns.
+   For more details see the [proto3 language guide](https://protobuf.dev/programming-guides/proto3/#unknowns).
 - `writerFactory?: () => IBinaryWriter`<br/>
   A function for specifying a custom implementation to encode binary data.